renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 conciseness.

 To get the balance right is very difficult.
-But out of the newest wave of languages, one stands out for having an incredibly powerful and disciplined, yet simple and accessible philosophy: the [Ceylon programming language](http://ceylon-lang.org/).
+But out of the newest wave of languages, one stands out for having an incredibly powerful and disciplined, yet simple and accessible character: the [Ceylon programming language](http://ceylon-lang.org/).

 ## What is Ceylon

 Ceylon is a direct [descendant of Java](http://ceylon-lang.org/documentation/1.0/faq/#what_is_ceylon), which is a language that has been battle-tested in all sorts of conditions (in small and very large applications) and despite its shortcomings, proven to be a great tool for developing almost any sort of application.
-Ceylon improves on Java but also takes lessons from many other languages, packaging everything into a highly concise unit which really makes programming a pleasurable experience.
+Ceylon improves on Java's foundations but also takes lessons from many other languages, packaging everything into a highly concise unit which really makes programming a pleasurable experience.

-Amongst the [main goals](http://ceylon-lang.org/blog/2012/01/10/goals/) of Ceylon are to achieve high readability and predictability.
+Amongst the [many goals](http://ceylon-lang.org/blog/2012/01/10/goals/) of Ceylon, to achieve high readability and predictability are the top ones.
 These are extremely important in programming.
 When you read some code, you should be able to immediately know what it is trying to achieve, even if you are not familiar with all the details of the software.

 Ceylon was designed from scratch to work in at least 2 different platforms: